Thomas A. Leibundgut

 Thomas is a PhD student on the Ancient History track.
 His research focuses on the social and economic history of antiquity, with special emphasis on gender and migration.
-He is especially interested in the interdependence of urban labour markets and gendered migration patterns, as well as demographic analyses and the study of minorities.
-In his research, he likes to combine theoretical approaches and empirical evidence.
+He is particularly interested in the interdependence of urban labour markets and gendered migration patterns, as well as demographic analyses and the study of minorities.

-Thomas graduated from the University of Bern (Switzerland) with a BA in History (2011) and received an MA in History (with a specialisation in Ancient History and Minors in both Gender Studies and Philosophy) from the University of Bern as well (2016).
-His Master's thesis focussed on the urban population of the city of Rome at the time of Augustus.
-Combining demographic, economic, and migration-oriented approaches, he discussed both its size and composition.
+Thomas graduated from the University of Bern (Switzerland) with a BA in History (2011) and received an MA in History (2016, with a specialisation in Ancient History and Minors in both Gender Studies and Philosophy) from the same institution.
+His Master's thesis focussed on the urban population of the city of Rome at the time of Augustus: combining demographic, economic, and migration-oriented approaches, he discussed both its size and composition.

-In addition to his studies, Thomas was a student representative both on the local and the national level, as well as a political secretary for Switzerland's largest peace organisation.
-Furthermore, he was a student assistant for Digital Humanities at the University of Bern, and assistant project manager of Switzerland's Youth Parliament."
+In addition to his studies, Thomas was a student representative on the local, national, and international level, as well as a political secretary for Switzerland's largest peace organisation.
+Furthermore, he was a student assistant for Digital Humanities at the University of Bern, and assistant project manager of Switzerland's Youth Parliament.